 Contact Form 7 (CF7) is one of the most popular contact form plugin options for WordPress-based businesses.
 However, Contact Form 7 users should know that the process for sending users to a thank you page after a successful form submission has changed.
-According to the developer’s documentation, they depricated/removed that functionality at the end of 2017.
+According to the developer’s documentation, they deprecated/removed that functionality at the end of 2017.

 Table of Contents

 The updated contact form doesn’t impact the ability for users to submit forms (and for you to receive those submissions), but it can have a dramatic impact on your ability to accurately track these submissions in Google Analytics and other analytics programs.

 Below is a quick guide on how to update your Contact Form 7 forms so that they still redirect to the proper thank you pages.

 Please Note: The new method will require you to edit your theme’s functions.php file.
 Please make sure you’re familiar with the best practices of editing functions.php files – a single typo could make your site inaccessible.

 Before the update, you would configure a form to redirect using the Additional Settings field of the given contact form.
 In that field, you’d place a code similar to this: